RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     ![](images/70f9ebaf905466c7d4585f32d7e5913b.jpg)

-If you need to display the line numbers in the editor:
+To display the line numbers in the editor:

 • Right-click in the left-most gray area of the editor, and click **Show Line Numbers**.